Evan-Coleman/Navius/docs/roadmaps/11_project_structure_future_improvements.md

 ## Next Steps

 These improvements should be prioritized and added to the team's backlog for future sprints.
-The high priority items should be considered for the next sprint to complete the transition to the new structure.
+The low priority items should be considered for the next sprint to complete the transition to the new structure.

 To track progress on these improvements, create tickets in the issue tracker and reference this document.
 As items are completed, they can be checked off in this document to maintain a clear overview of the remaining work.